fromothers/www.maxhallinan.com/posts/_drafts/2017-12-27-p2p-availability.md

 resilient hosts, e.g. a VPS.
 Inevitably, the availability of data will be decided to some degree by patterns of selective downloading and hosting.
-Some data will be selected because it is the easiest to access, just as I have often
-Some people will simply select the data that is the easiest to acccess, just as I have often chosen to pirate movies that mildly interest me because those movies are the fastest downloads.
+Some data will be selected simply because it is the easiest to access, just as I have often chosen to pirate movies that are fast to download instead of movies that interest me.
-If I choose to seed that movie after downloading, as some routinely do, then the movie will have propagated to another host simply because it was the most available to begin with.
+When I choose to seed these movies after downloading, as I routinely do, then the movie has propagated to another host simply because it was the most available to begin with.
 As the pattern self-reinforces, the network can become weighted towards and amplify the bias of its users, especially the bias that informed the earliest